 Keep Them Out of Reach

 One extreme way will be to keep all your tech devices away so that you have no access to them.
 You’d have no choice but to lead a tech-free life during that designated period.
-How about travelling to a less developed place where everyone’s less dependent on technology?
+How about traveling to a less developed place where everyone’s less dependent on technology?

 Another way to do that is to tell everyone your plans for a tech detox.
 That way, it will be harder for you to give yourself the excuse to quit (unless you’re perfectly fine with explaining to everyone why you’re a quitter).
 In fact, why not announce it on Facebook or Twitter?
 That would be ironic, but judging from the crowds, it will be hard for you to not pull through.